tschoof/blog/_posts/2011-10-07-Ten-Disqus-Jekyll-Disqus-CSS.md

 As you can see under [every blogpost](http://blog.timmschoof.com/archives/) and in the now updated [contact section](http://blog.timmschoof.com/contact/), I slapped the [Disqus](http://disqus.com/) comment system over this blog.
 As this is a barebone-slim-minimal kind of blog that's hosted accordingly, it lacks a database and everything else a comment system would require.
 I liked Disqus and really didn't want to manage the comments with Facebook's system.
 So here we are.

 **Disqus and Jekyll**
 In combination with Jekyll, the awesome static site generator, theres two things to Disqus.
 First, getting it to work and then fitting it into your own blog with CSS.
 Disqus [tells you](http://docs.disqus.com/developers/universal/) how to do that.
-In short, you have to:
+In short, you just:

 * Embed Disqus's Universal Code at the bottom of your post.md in the _layouts folder.
 * Exchange your *disqus_shortname* for the example in the code.
 The comment system should work now.
 For a comment count on your index page, continue: